-Fingerprint Access Control is the most popular form of biometric technology because it is the most developed and cost effective of the biometric technologies.
+Fingerprint Access Control is the most popular form of biometric identification because it is the most developed and cost effective of the biometric technologies.
 A fingerprint scanner captures the fingerprint image, and converts it into a mathematical representation of the fingerprint called a template.
 The fingerprint image is stored as a template and cannot be back-engineered to reproduce the original fingerprint image, thus protecting the user.

-Tokens, passwords and PINs can be shared, compromised, lost or stolen while a fingerprint provides proof of identity and eliminates the cost and effort needed to administer, issue and replace lost and stolen keys, cards, PINs and tokens.
+Tokens, passwords and PINs can be shared, compromised, lost or stolen, while a fingerprint provides proof of identity and eliminates the cost and effort needed to administer, issue and replace lost and stolen keys, cards, PINs and tokens.

 Fingerprint Access Control

 Borer uses biometric technology and fingerprints to confirm a person’s identity before granting access.
 At each individual site, up to 5000 users can gain access by presenting their fingerprint alone.
 Additional users are required to enter a PIN or present an ID Card before presenting their finger.
 Users with more demanding security requirements can apply multiple checks including fingerprint plus identity card and/or PIN for proof of identity.

 Biometric fingerprint registration and authentication fully integrated into the access control system.
 The whole solution sits on a single database and communicate over a local or wide area network (LAN/WAN).
 This enables biometric finger print templates to be distributed to each door’s access reader over the LAN/WAN.

 Reduction in the cost of ownership